Multiple Dead From Mass Shooting At Florida Video Game Tournament

 One suspect, identified only as a white man, is dead at the scene, Sheriff Mike Williams said at a news conference, adding that there were no outstanding suspects.
 The Sheriff’s Office said on Twitter there were “multiple” fatalities and “many” transported to hospitals.

-The shooting occurred at the Jacksonville Landing complex during a qualifying event for the Madden 19 Tournament at the GLHF Game Bar, according to the Twitter of CompLexity Gaming, one of the gaming teams.
+The shooting occurred at the Jacksonville Landing complex during a qualifying event for the Madden 19 Tournament at the GLHF Game Bar, CompLexity Gaming, one of the gaming teams, said on Twitter.
 The Landing is an open-air marketplace with stores, bars and restaurants in downtown Jacksonville along the St. Johns River.

 Live Updates: Shooting at Madden tournament in Jacksonville